RobSmyth/Git2SemVer.MSBuild.Fork/Documentation/index.md

   <tr>
     <td>
         <div class="featureDiv">
-            <a href="Reference/WhyUseGit2SemVer.md">Environment parity</a>
+            <a href="Reference/Glossary.html#environment-parity">Environment parity</a>
         </div>
     </td>
     <td>
-        All versioning is done within the csproj build, without installed tools.
+        Builds the same for dotnet.exe, Visual Studio, on build system, or on a dev environments.
-        The same for dotnet.exe, Visual Studio, on build system, or on a dev environments.
+        All versioning is done within the csproj build.
     </td>
   </tr>
   <tr>
     <td>
         <div class="featureDiv">
-            <a href="Reference/WhyUseGit2SemVer.md">Initial development versioning</a>
+            <a href="https://semver.org/#spec-item-4">Initial development versioning</a>
         </div>
     </td>
     <td>